How Meditation Can Help With Pain Relief?

 Types of Meditation

-There are many different forms of practicing meditation but two common types are:
+There are many different forms of practicing meditation, but two common types are:

-Concentrative Meditation: this type involves focusing your attention on a specific thing like a specific word, your breath, or mantra while tuning out everything around you to reach a higher state of being.
+Concentrative Meditation: this type involves focusing your attention on a specific thing, like a specific word, your breath, or mantra while tuning out everything around you to reach a higher state of being.

-How Meditation Relieves Pain?
+How Does Meditation Relieves Pain?

 In old times Buddhists believed that mindfulness meditation alleviates pain by subjectively altering the experience of pain.
-Studies have shown that mindfulness meditation reduces pain in various painful conditions including, fibromyalgia, irritable bowel syndrome, chronic pelvic pain, migraine, and many others.
+Studies have shown that mindfulness meditation reduces pain in various painful conditions, including fibromyalgia, irritable bowel syndrome, chronic pelvic pain, migraine, and many others.

 Google Rating